dtbinh/mindstorm_game/README.md

 The left motor is plugged into port A, the right one is on port B and the color sensor is on port 1.

+We have added telnet because it's faster then SSH.
+You need to setup telnet manually

-The web server (flask_server.py) will be run on one of our computers, recieving commands and sending them over to the robot over SSH, via Bluetooth tethering.
+The web server (flask_server.py) will be run on one of our computers, recieving commands and sending them over to the robot over SSH and telnet, via Bluetooth tethering.
 We originally planned to have the robot itself run the web server and act as a Wifi access point to make others able to connect to it, but that proved to be impossible due to technical limitations, namely lack of working memory and increased power consumption.